-- a) Demographic indicators should be taken as the starting point of any compilation of ageing-related statistics. - b) All ageing-related statistics should be produced separately for women and men. - c) All ageing-related statistics should be disaggregated by age.
-They should be available by five-year age-groups from 55-59 to 80-84 and for 85 and older.
-Ten-year age-groups should be available as a minimum.
-Consistency in available age-groups across sources, and both within and between countries, is of particular importance. - d) Providing the breakdown of indicators by native and foreign-born population is recommended to consider the phenomena of migration and diversity. - e) NSOs should endeavour to produce all indicators at the sub-national level relevant to the country.
+- 309. Demographic indicators should be taken as the starting point of any compilation of ageing-related statistics. - 310.
+All ageing-related statistics should be produced separately for women and men. - 311.
+All ageing-related statistics should be disaggregated by age.
+They should be available by five-year age groups from 55-59 to 80-84 and for 85 and older, with the caveat that for some surveys and some indicators this may not be possible 95.
+Ten-year age groups should be available as a minimum.
+Consistency in available age groups across sources, and both within and between countries, is of particular importance. - 312.
+Providing a breakdown of indicators by native and foreign-born population is recommended to consider the phenomena of migration for countries where this is a significant factor, while breakdowns for other characteristics (ethnicity, indigenous status or religion) are recommended in countries where these characteristics are important dimensions of diversity. - 313.
+NSOs should endeavour to produce all indicators at the sub-national level(s) relevant to the country.